Internet of Things (IoT)

 We will witness a major merger, symbolical of the influence that cable companies have on wireless ones.
 Cable companies have Wi-Fi networks that can add capacity to wireless networks, thus enabling better coverage indoors.
 Together with the users’ demand for better viewing and mobile experience, this will force some wireless companies to merge with TV companies.
 AT&T and Verizon are already on the path to diversifying their services, as both companies now offer broadband as well as wireless services.

 India played a significant role in the smartphone market story of 2016.
 Its growth was huge.
 However, another country will take the prize in 2016.
 Namely, Indonesia has seen a significant rise in smartphone users.
 Major smartphone companies already started building their factories there.
 Samsung is constructing their $20 million facilities already.
 Furthermore, the Indonesian government will invest more than $4 billion in their telematics sector.
 By the year of 2020, the country will have been the 4th major market for the smartphone industry.

 Mobile App and Mobile Security Disruptions

 Bring Your own Device (BYOD) is a new trend among businesses.
 Companies that build enterprise apps will see an increase in their customer base.
 But this is not all.
 With the increasing popularity of BYOD come major concerns regarding mobile security.
 We will definitely witness numerous mergers of enterprise app companies with security companies.
 Companies are becoming more and more aware of the necessity of cyber security for their businesses.
-If you are aware of the gaps that can be bridged by great ideas but do not know how to code yet, check out this great blog post from Coder Factory.

 So, what does disruptive technology mean for us?